nvtkaszpir/3d-print/home-assistant/README.md

 - add triggers to trigger specific scenes based on the nozzle temperature or sensor values

-I'm providing raw yaml files, which should guide you how to do it with your devices, unfortuantely this is not easy to map directly.
+I'm providing raw yaml files, which should guide you how to do it with your devices, unfortunately this is not easy to map directly.

 ## Scenes